Galois groups of large fields with simple theory (with an appendix by Philip Dittmann): Proof of Theorem

 \section{Proof of Theorem ~\ref{thm:bounded}}

 This section is the proof of Theorem~\ref{thm:bounded}.
-Our proof follows the ``Remarque" at the end of~\cite{corps-et-ch} which outlines another proof of the main result of that paper (that fields equipped with a certain ``surgical dimension" are bounded) and which was suggested by Zoe Chatzidakis.
 Remember that when we say that $K$ is bounded we mean that for every $n$, $K$ has only finitely many extensions of any given degree inside $K^{\mathrm{sep}}$.
 We first make a few reductions.
 Fact~\ref{fact:reduce} is well-known, we include a proof for the sake of completenes.

 \begin{fact} The following are equivalent: \begin{enumerate} \item $K$ is bounded, \item for any $n$ there are only finitely many degree $n$ separable extensions of $K$ up to $K$-algebra isomorphism. \end{enumerate} \end{fact}